An official website of the United States government

 The Mount Nutt Wilderness (28,080 acres) is located in Mohave County, 15 miles west of Kingman, Arizona and 12 miles east of Bullhead City, Arizona.
 This wilderness encompasses an eight-mile-long stretch of the central (and highest) portion of the Black...

-The Trigo Mountain Wilderness (30,300 acres) in Arizona, is managed by the Bureau of Land Management.
-In 1990, the Trigo Mountain Wilderness became part of the National Wilderness Preservation System established by the Wilderness Act of 1964.
-In wilderness, you...
+The 7,711-acre Muggins Mountain Wilderness in Arizona is managed by the Bureau of Land Management.
+In 1990, the Muggins Mountain Wilderness became part of the now over 109-million-acre National Wilderness Preservation System established by the Wilderness Act of 1964.
+In...

 Experience the Needle's Eye Wilderness in Arizona.
 This 8,760-acre area offers solitude and challenging outdoor recreation activities perfect for hiking, dispersed camping, and exploration.